marithus/Final-Year-Project-Twinsie/README.md

 The website is live.
 http://twinsie-ac751fa5d700.herokuapp.com/

-## Chat feature
+## Disclaimer:
-To use the chat feature, you will need to remove the s from https:// in order for redis to route.
+To use the chat feature, you will need to change to Http in order to chat.

 ## Features :